h2oai/datatable/.github/CONTRIBUTING.md

 * Just like with bugs, please check whether there is already an existing issue in the tracker.

-* If not, then you can reach create a new issue with an appropriate label (`feature request` or `enhancement`).
+* If not, then you can create a new issue with an appropriate label (`feature request` or `enhancement`).

-* Use a descriptive, but concise title.
+* Use a descriptive but concise title.

-* Start of by stating what would this improvement fix/enhance and why would it be useful.
+* Start off by stating what would this improvement fix/enhance and why would it be useful.

 * Provide as detailed a description as possible (but do not write a novel).